by Amanda Curtis

 How much does it take to start a fashion brand?
 Blood, sweat, tears, and between $300,000 – $3 million upfront.
 Granted, it’s quite a range, but this is what it takes to launch a fashion brand in 2015 and there is no guarantee of success.
 The risk is so high that 60% of trained fashion designers drop out of the industry or, if they don’t, go to work for someone else as a designer while relegating their own brand to nights and weekends.
 Those that do stay for the lonely haul of running a fashion brand as their sole source of income are often supported by their family – financially and otherwise – though often don’t talk about it.*

 As a designer, I value tradition and respect the roots of this model but now is the opportunity for change and innovation.
-I know the story of the struggle first hand as a designer.
+I know the story of the struggle firsthand as a designer.
 I have had what would seem like major industry success – after co-designing a line that launched at Lincoln Center during New York Fashion Week 2010, I took a solo designed collection to the final round of judging at London Fashion Week in 2012.
-Both lines were financially backed by investors, and were well received, but both ultimately failed.
-Like I said, success isn’t guaranteed.
+Both lines were financially backed by investors and were well received, but both ultimately failed.
+As I said, success isn’t guaranteed.
 There should be a better way to bring the best creative brands to market.
-Technology has disrupted and improved so many industries, allowing more participation, creation and innovation to move us forward.
+Technology has disrupted and improved so many industries, allowing more participation, creation, and innovation to move us forward.

 As a shopper, now you can be a part of helping designers “stilleto-strap” their lines without the pain of events that often don’t help them reach their end goals.
 With sales playing the biggest factor in their success, it’s up to you to decide whose talent is worth pushing production forward.
 Help us seize this opportunity in the fashion space to create the stronger, leaner, meaner brands of tomorrow.

 *Lauren Sherman of Fashionista wrote a great overview of this problem.